 - Some may not like the look of the side-mounted speakers

 - A bit pricey

-Sony’s XBR 950 and 900 4K Ultra-HD TV’s produce some of the best images I have ever seen with the edge going to the 950B for over-all picture quality.
-The images produced by these sets is absolutely first rate; and in addition, the 950B’s performance is virtually second to none in my opinion; however, with the possible exception of OLED based HDTVs, which I believe will eventually become the new benchmark in display picture quality.
+Sony’s XBR 950 and 900 4K Ultra-HD TVs produce some of the best images I have ever seen with the edge going to the 950B for overall picture quality.
+The images produced by these sets are absolutely first-rate; and in addition, the 950B’s performance is virtually second to none in my opinion; however, with the possible exception of OLED-based HDTVs, which I believe will eventually become the new benchmark in display picture quality.

 Please leave your thoughts and comments regarding this review below…

 You may also like these reviews: